 It does seem quite likely that the number of London Overground ticket offices will be reduced to 14 in the not too distant future.
 If that happens, it would be surprising if this didn’t go down to a maximum of 12 in the next year or so.
 Given the incredibly low usage in the afternoons throughout the week and also throughout Sunday it would not be surprising if the hours were cut down and the remaining ticket offices were only open in the mornings on Monday-Friday or, exceptionally, Monday-Saturdays.

 Ignoring the exceptional case of the cable car, the only other ticket offices at stations on TfL are currently on TfL Rail.
-Even the few that used to be open on the DLR (such as City Airport) are now permanently closed.
+Even the few that used to be open on the DLR (except City Airport) are now permanently closed.
+And City Airport ticket office is due to be either supplemented by or replaced by a travel centre in the airport itself.
 So this raises the highly pertinent question of what ticket offices, if any, will there be at Elizabeth line stations?

 One can immediately see how pressure could be brought to bear to close Elizabeth line ticket offices – at least at some stations.
 On opening, stations in the central area will be 100% reliant on ticket vending machines for ticket sales from the outset.
 This means that Tottenham Court Road station will not have a ticket office and so the inevitable argument will be put that if Tottenham Court Road doesn’t need one then why should others?

 It is certainly hard to see how, in any rational world, TfL can have large busy stations without ticket offices, but feel a need to provide places like Acton Main Line with one.
 Even the fact that Acton Main Line station is being rebuilt and will have a new ticket office counts for little because, as mentioned before, the space for the ticket office could probably make money being rented out, instead of losing money being used to sell tickets.